kluchey/OMG/pages/MCV4U 5-R Review.md

 				  logseq.order-list-type:: number
 				- **Strategy**:
 				  logseq.order-list-type:: number
 					- If the lines are coincident, they will share all points.
 Since we know they are parallel already, we can check if one of the position vectors is on the other line.
-If we find that, yes, logseq.order-list-type:: number
+If we find that, yes, it is, then the lines must be coincident. logseq.order-list-type:: number
+					- If that check fails, they must be parallel (not skew). logseq.order-list-type:: number
+				- Let's see if $
+				  logseq.order-list-type:: number
 	- Topic:  Making decisions with an ambiguous problem. logseq.order-list-type:: number
 		- Find the intersection (if any) of the following two lines in $\R^3$, if they do not intersect, state whether they are skew or parallel. $t,k\in\R$